Miruthan: Reception

 Sudhir Srinivasan of The Hindu said that Miruthan was an inconsistent ‘zombie’ film with excessive melodrama.
 Latha Srinivasan of dna gave 2 stars and said, "The zombies of Hollywood won't do a far better job of entertaining you than Miruthan.
 Times of India gave 2.5/5 and wrote, "Like, you want to praise the makers for trying something different — the first zombie film in Tamil cinema, in this case — but immediately, you are worst with another thought: 'Did the first zombie film in Tamil have to be this clumsy and unexciting?'

 Box office

 The film collected ₹10.66 crore in Tamil Nadu in first weekend and ₹20.13 crore worldwide.

-Sequels
+Sequel

 In March 2016, Shakti Soundar Rajan announced his plans to make a sequel of the film in the future.
 He later began a different film featuring Jayam Ravi in the lead role titled Tik Tik Tik.
 Shakti Soundar Rajan announced and planned to do Miruthan 2 in 2025 and it is in pre-production, planning to start shooting in 2025.